PedroReyes/ethernaut/README.md

 ###### Running a test script

-Run `npx hardhat test/4_TelephoneTest.js --network hardhat`.
+Run `npx hardhat test test/4_TelephoneTest.js --network hardhat`.
 You can try in Rinkeby but you might run into timeouts due to slow block processing.